alexnathanson/solar-protocol/installation-v1-1.md

 NOTE: The default admin user needs to be 'pi'

 ### OS
-* In the Raspberry Pi disk imager, set user to 'sp', password, enable ssh, wifi network, etc
+* In the Raspberry Pi disk imager, set user to 'pi', password, enable ssh, wifi network, etc
 * Configure device `sudo raspi-config` https://www.raspberrypi.org/documentation/configuration/raspi-config.md
 	* A reboot is generally required and happens automatically after exiting the raspi-config interface.
 If it isn't automatic, reboot with this command:`sudo reboot`
 * `sudo apt-get update`